ibexa/documentation-user/docs/content_management/create_edit_pages.md

 - Move up - allows you to change position of the block on the page by moving it up
 - Move down - allows you to change position of the block on the page by moving it down
 - Configuration - allows you to access configuration window
-- Duplicate - duplicates existing block by creating its copy
+- Duplicate - duplicates existing block with its settings by creating its copy
 - Refresh - refreshes preview of the block
 - Delete - deletes existing block